tonypdmtr/68hc08/asm8.md

 -   `:CPU` returns a number representing the CPU type (`6808` for older 68HC08, or `908` for newer 9S08)

+-   `:VERSION` returns the assembler version as integer with two implied decimal digits.

--   `:CRC` returns the current value of the running user CRC
+-   `:CRC` returns the current value of the running user CRC.

 -   `:S19CRC` returns the current value of the running S19 CRC.